-Hello!
-I've been gone for a while.
-I had to take a break really, to reboot myself, and focus more on school as that becomes more and more taxing.
-I'll now try to manage myself a bit more efficiently and post more often 😄.
+Hello there, I’ve been gone for a while.
+I had to take a break to reboot myself, refocusing my time and energy more on school as that becomes gradually more taxing.
+I’ve been trying to manage myself a bit more efficiently and post blogs more often.

 So, as we’re getting people from all ages, and all sorts of different backgrounds, our web designs consistently has to stay up to date with our target population.
 This post gives a basic set of guidelines on how to do just that.